 In November 2003, CCO Holdings and CCO Holdings Capital Corp. jointly issued \$500 million total principal amount of 8 3/4% senior notes due 2013.
 The CCO Holdings notes are general unsecured obligations of CCO Holdings and CCO Holdings Capital Corp.
-They rank equally with all other current or future unsubordinated obligations of CCO Holdings and CCO Holdings Capital Corp.
-The CCO Holdings notes are structurally subordinated to all obligations of CCO Holdings' subsidiaries, including the Renaissance notes, the CC V Holdings notes, the Charter Operating credit facilities and the Charter Operating notes.
+They rank equally with all other current or future unsubordinated obligations of CCO Holdings Capital Corp.
+The CCO Holdings notes are structurally subordinated to all obligations of CCO Holdings notes, the CC V Holdings notes, the Charter Operating credit facilities and the Charter Operating notes.